opencast/opencast/docs/guides/admin/docs/modules/youtubepublication.md

 You need to meet this requeriments to make a Youtube Publication:

-- Google Account.
+- Google Account
-- YouTube Channel to make the publication.
+- YouTube Channel to make the publication

 ## Google Developers Configuration